Kaze to Ki no Uta: Release

-In 1980, Shūkan Shōjo Comic editor Junya Yamamoto became the founding editor of Petit Flower, a new manga magazine aimed at an audience of adult women that published titles with mature subject material.
-Kaze to Ki no Uta moved to the new magazine, and the last chapter of the series published in Shūkan Shōjo Comic was released in the November 5, 1980 (No. 21) issue.
-Serialization continued in Petit Flower beginning in the Winter 1981 issue (cover dated as February 1981), where it continued until the conclusion of the series in the June 1984 issue.
+In 1980, Weekly Shōjo Comic editor Junya Yamamoto became the founding editor of Petit Flower, a new manga anthology aimed at an audience of adult women that published titles with mature subject material.
+Kaze to Ki no Uta moved to the new magazine, and the last chapter of the series published in Weekly Shōjo Comic was released on November 5, 1980.
+Serialization continued in Petit Flower beginning in the Winter 1981 issue, where it continued until the conclusion of the series in the June 1984 issue.